Faishal21ahmad/SugengRawuh-DEV/README.md

 - composer > 2.0

-There are several steps that must be performed to run this program on the local computer
+There are several steps that must be performed to run this program on the local computer. phpmyadmin.
-#phpmyadmin
 - run server phpmyadmin
-- Import Database name "rawuh"
+- Import Database name "rawuh".

-#Terminal
+ Terminal.
 - composer install
 - npm i vite
 - php artisan storage:link